Helena Artillery: Organization

 Many Confederate artillery units seem to have begun the war named for the city or county that sponsored their organization.
 In the Official Records of the Union and Confederate Armies, artillery units are most often referred to by the name of their battery commander.
 After Capt Clarkson, the Helena Light Artillery was commanded by Capt John H. Calvert and Capt Thomas J. Key.
 The battery would retain a close association with Patrick Cleburne throughout the war.
-1st Lieut Calvert, who would assume command of the battery after the battle of Shiloh, had been a Sergeant in the United States Army prior to the war and had been a drill instructor for Cleburne's militia company before secession.
+1st Lieutenant Calvert, who would assume command of the battery after the battle of Shiloh, had been a Sergeant in the United States Army prior to the war and had been a drill instructor for Cleburne's militia company before secession.

 Service

 By 7 May 1862, the battery, along with the companies that would eventually comprise Col Patrick Cleburne's 1st Regiment, Arkansas State Troops (Later re-designated as the 15th Arkansas Infantry Regiment was encamped at "Camp Rector" near Memphis.)
 The battery spent three months in states service before being inducted into Confederate Service.
 During this time the battery moved east of the Mississippi River with the rest of Col Cleburne's forces and cooperated in an effort to defend the Mississippi river in an operation that would lead to the construction of Fort Pillow north of Memphis.
 During this expedition, the battery was inducted into Confederate service on 6 July 1861 at Memphis Tennessee.
 The battery would re-cross the river and accompany Cleburne's command on its move to Pitman's Ferry, near Pocahontas in Randolph County and was assigned to a brigade commanded by Confederate General William J. Hardee.
 On July 14, 1861, Brigadier General Hardee arrived in Little Rock to assume unified Confederate command in the state.
 The following day the state Military Board signed an "Article of Transfer", which provided that all state forces would be transferred on a voluntary basis to the command of the Confederate States of America.
 The Articles of Transfer included Major Francis A. Shoup's battalion of artillery;.